bentoml/BentoML/docs/source/integrations/spark.rst

 mechanisms for doing this.
 If you are using a standalone cluster, you should install those dependencies on every node you expect to use.

-Finally, we use the quickstart bento from the :ref:`aforementioned tutorial <tutorial>`.
+Finally, we use the quickstart bento from the :doc:`aforementioned tutorial </tutorial>`.
 If you have already followed that tutorial, you should already have that bento.
 If you have note, simply run the
 following: